Signs You May Benefit From a Dental Hygienist Appointment

 Persistent Bad Breath That Will Not Go Away

-A dental hygienist can perform a professional clean to remove plaque and tartar deposits, assess gum health, and offer advice on targeted oral hygiene practices.
-For a more comprehensive look at the causes and treatments for persistent bad breath, see our halitosis treatment guide.
+A dental hygienist can perform a professional clean to remove plaque and tartar deposits, assess gum health, and offer advice on targeted oral hygiene practices to help manage bad breath effectively.
+If the issue persists after dental treatment, further investigation may be recommended.

 Visible Tartar or Plaque Build-Up